Vaei/MobWater/README.md

 ---

 > [!CAUTION]
-> Shore line support for oceans and waterfalls have not yet been added at all
+> Shore line support for oceans, waterfalls, and several major features have not yet been added at all

 > [!CAUTION]
 > MobWater has not officially released.
 Expect terrible bugs, and updates without versioning or a changelog reflecting them.
 The documentation is written but there are no images or videos in it yet. **Come back soon!**